How to Prepare for a Cavoodle Puppy: Your Complete Family Guide

 Sleep Needs:

-Puppies need 18–20 hours of sleep per day to support their rapid physical and mental development (Australian Veterinary Association, 2023).
+Puppies need 18–20 hours of sleep per day (see our complete Cavoodle sleep training guide) to support their rapid physical and mental development (Australian Veterinary Association, 2023).
 Make sure your Cavoodle has a quiet, comfortable space to rest.

 Play & Exercise: